shuowu1/jobs/software-engineer.md

 - Experience with Javascript (experience with Chrome Extensions is a plus)
 - Ability to solve difficult technical problems
 - Ability to lead and run projects
--Degree in Computer Science or equivalent, or 4+ years of professional engineering experience
+- Degree in Computer Science or equivalent, or 4+ years of professional engineering experience

 # Why you should join us
 - Ability to define product and engineering as one of our first hires